Snowflake-Labs/lezer-snowsql/Contributing.md

 Adding queries to the grammar:

-* Clone lezer-promql or  lezer-snowsql-wip
+* Clone lezer-snowsql or  lezer-snowsql-wip

 * Go to the .grammar file which is in the scr directory.

 * In the file find a construct named as Expr.
-The promql linter and parser treats this as the parent node so we have not yet renamed it.
+The snowsql linter and parser treats this as the parent node so we have not yet renamed it.
 In this you will find “Stmt”.
 This is the parent node for all the statements we are constructing.
 This is the list of expressions that are supported by the grammar.
 Also please note that the ‘|’ symbol represents ‘or’.